marinednadude/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md

 probe_ref: not applicable
 probe_conc: not applicable
 commercial_mm: AmpliTaq Gold Fast PCR Master Mix
-custom_mm: PCR reactions were run in 25 uL reaction volumes, with 2 uL of DNA, 10 uL of AmpliTaq Gold, 11.5 uL of water, and 0.75 uL of each primer (5 uM).
+custom_mm: PCR reactions were run in 25 μL reaction volumes, with 2 μL of DNA, 10 μL of AmpliTaq Gold, 11.5 μL of water, and 0.75 μL of each primer (5 μM).
 block_seq: not applicable
 block_ref: not applicable
 block_taxa: not applicable